 Signal Direction Description

 BIDSx[n:0] Output Write response ID.

-You can configure the width.
+The width of this signal is IMPLEMENTATION DEFINED.

 BRESPSx[1:0] Output Write response.

 BUSERSx[n:0] Output The specified extension to the B payload.

+The width of this signal is IMPLEMENTATION DEFINED.

 BVALIDSx Output Write response is valid.

-BREADYSx Input Write response is ready.